xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 | IR    | BVI                                                                                                                     |

-From the below output we can see the properties of the BFD.
+The hardware programming in the OAM engine can also be verified with the below command.
+The _Async Session ID_ can be used to get the output.
 It clearly mentions that the BFD is processed in the OAM engine and not in the CPU.
 Other hardware values programmed are also matching.

 <div class="highlighter-rouge">
 <pre class="highlight">